Imageomics/kabr-tools/README.md

 ![](images/im_mini-scenes.jpg)
 **Figure 3:** A mini-scene is a sub-image cropped from the drone video footage centered on and surrounding a single animal.
-Mini-scenes simulate the camera as well-aligned with each animal in the frame, compensating for the drone's movement and ignoring everything in the large field of view but the animal’s immediate surroundings.
+Mini-scenes simulate the camera as well-aligned with each animal in the frame, compensating for the drone's movement by focusing on just the animal and its immediate surroundings.
 The KABR dataset consists of mini-scenes and their frame-by-frame behavior annotation.

 #### To create mini-scenes, we first must perform the detection step, by drawing bounding boxes around each animal in frame.